LeonardoAcquaroli/cv-bot/README.md

-A chatbot that knows a lot of things about my life and which you can ask to. 😊
+A chatbot that knows a lot of things about my life and which you can talk to. 😊